‘The Young And The Restless’ Recap For Wednesday, June 27: Cane Fights An Angry Jack Over Chancellor!

-The Young and the Restless recap for Wednesday, June 27 brings a day of strange surprises in Genoa City as Cane vows to fight Jack tooth and nail over Chancellor, Lily and Hilary team up, Ashley gives Victoria an unexpected warning.
+The Young and the Restless recap for Wednesday, June 27, brings a day of strange surprises in Genoa City as Cane vows to fight Jack tooth and nail over Chancellor, Lily and Hilary team up, and Ashley gives Victoria an unexpected warning.

 Cane (Daniel Goddard) pretended to be a Chancellor once, so he knows how easy it is, and he’s not interested in Jack (Peter Bergman) becoming one and barging in to take over the company.